-The Capital Debt Affordability Advisory Committee (the "Committee" or "CDAAC") was created by Act No. 258 of 1989, and in accordance with State statute the Committee is required, on or before September 30 of each year, to submit to the Governor and the General Assembly the Committee's estimate of net State tax-supported debt that prudently may be authorized for the next fiscal year, together with a report explaining the basis for that estimate.
+The Capital Debt Affordability Advisory Committee (the "Committee" or "CDAAC") was created by Act No. 258 of 1989.
+The Committee is required, on or before September 30 of each year, to submit to the Governor and the General Assembly the Committee's estimate of net State taxsupported debt that prudently may be authorized for the next fiscal year, together with a report explaining the basis for that estimate.
+The full text of 32.
+V.S.A.
+Chapter 13, Subchapter 8, "Management of State Debt," which details CDAAC's statutory mandate in its entirety, is included as Appendix A to this Report.

-In Sec.
-1 of Act No. 104 of 2012, the General Assembly expressed its intent to move to a biennial capital budgeting cycle "to accelerate the construction dates of larger projects and thus create jobs for Vermonters sooner than would be possible under a one-year capital budgeting cycle."
-In response, starting with its 2012 Report, the Committee presents a two-year debt recommendation.
+In its 2012 Capital Construction and State Bonding Budget Adjustment Act (Sec.
+1 of Act No. 104 of 2012), the General Assembly expressed its intent to move permanently to a biennial capital budgeting cycle "to accelerate the construction dates of larger projects and thus create jobs for Vermonters sooner than would be possible under a one-year capital budgeting cycle."
+In response, starting with its 2012 Report the Committee began presenting a two-year debt recommendation.